entando/entando-components/plugins/entando-plugin-jpversioning/README.md

 You have to save your changes with the Save button to finalize the restore process.
 Naturally the version replaced is tracked by the plugin.

+Regarding Resource (Attachments and Images) are traced only when deleted.
+That is, if you edit a resource and change the file or the description your changes are not saved.

+Resources are placed in a _recycle bin_ so that they can be later restored only when deleted.
+The _recycle bin_ can be access from the left menu _Plugins_ → _Versioning_ → _Images_ or _Attachments_.
+You can restore and delete permanently the resources using the arrow and the remove icons.